DiskDigger is now available as an app for Android devices! You can find it on the Google Play Store by searching for "DiskDigger".

 Although DiskDigger does not require your device to be rooted, it is more likely to recover more photos and files if your device is rooted.
 Need help rooting your device?

 The app is compatible with any device (tablet or phone) that uses Android 2.2 (Froyo) or higher.

-When the program starts, you may see a Superuser request window; make sure to press "Allow" in order to grant DiskDigger root access.
+When you use the app on a rooted device, you may see a Superuser request window.
+Make sure to press "Allow" in order to grant DiskDigger root access.

-Pressing the "Filter" button will allow you to filter the recoverable files based on file size, and file type.
+Pressing the "Options" button (gear icon) will allow you to filter the recoverable files based on file size, and file type.
 If you want to impose a minimum size on the files shown, press the checkbox next to "Minimum file size", and enter the minimum number of bytes below.
-By default, a minimum size of 100000 bytes is enabled, to filter out most other (non-photo) images that may be on your memory card (from browser cache, bitmaps from other apps, etc).
+By default, a minimum size is enabled when recovering photos, to filter out most other (non-photo) images that may be on your device's memory (from browser cache, bitmaps from other apps, etc).

 You can also enter an optional subdirectory on the server where the files will be uploaded.

-Click "OK" to begin the uploading process.
-If the login to the server is successful, you will see status updates at the top of the application, until all files have been uploaded.
-The files will be named based on the sector number where they were found.
+Tap "OK" to begin the uploading process.
+If the login to the server is successful, you will see status updates at the bottom of the screen, until all files have been uploaded.
+The files will be named based on the location where they were found.

-The app works very similarly to the "deeper" mode found in the original DiskDigger for Windows, meaning that it searches each sector of the memory card for traces of recoverable files (read more about how DiskDigger works here).
-This also means that it will "recover" files that haven't been deleted, in addition to files that have.
-Because of this, you may have wade through a large number of files before seeing the file(s) you're looking for.
-This will surely be improved in future versions of the app.
+The app will likely recover files that haven't been deleted, in addition to files that have.
+Because of this, you may have to look through a large number of files before seeing the file(s) you're looking for.
+This is something that is under continuing development, and will be improved in the future.

 If using the app with a non-rooted device, the app will likely recover lower-resolution versions of your photos.
 This is a limitation that cannot be avoided.
 To recover the original full-resolution photos, your device must be rooted.